-On February 28, 2007, pursuant to an Asset Purchase Agreement, the Company, through its wholly-owned US subsidiary, SJ Corporation, purchased the wood utility pole business of J.H.
-Baxter & Co.
+On April 1, 2008, pursuant to an Agreement and Plan of Merger, the Company, through a merger between its wholly-owned US subsidiary and BPB Corporation, completed the acquisition of BPB Corporation.

 Particulars of this transaction are provided in this AIF at Items 3.1 "Three Year History" and 4.8 "Environmental Protection".